uhcs2320/syllabus/hw4.md

     Lexie 20  2

 Each line that is not a comment will have exactly three items: name, arrival, and duration.
-Such items will be separated by tab character.
+Such items will be separated by one tab character.
 There will not be empty lines in the input file but there may be any number of lines with comments.

 ## Theory